kogkitse/geoner/README.md

 *preprocessing_corpus.py* script allows you to make the necessary substitutions to the corpus to be processed in order to obtain the alignment between the reference and the hypothesis corpora.

+Some other scripts are also delivered for corpus processing inside ./Corpus/preprocessing_tagged_ref/.

 ----